julioespin/julioespin.github.io/Python_Engineering_Project.md

 This is odd to see because we should expect to see the % Iron Concentrate to have a negative correlation with % Silica Concentrate.
 As iron is separated and purified from the other elements, the % Silica Concentrate measured from the iron sample should decrease.
 Although the correlation matrix shows a negative value, indicating a negative correlation, the correlation coefficient is not significant to show that there is correlation between the variables.

-The last thing I did was create a line plot for each of the important variables.
+The last thing was to create a line plot for each of the important variables using a for loop to see how the variables change throughout the day.
+The for loop allows me to repeat a set of intstructions until the set is complete

 <img src="images/Python_Engineering_Project_graphs.png"/>
 <img src="images/Python_Engineering_Project_grapsh_iron conc.png"/>
 <img src="images/Python_Engineering_Project_graphs_silica conc.png"/>
 <img src="images/Python_Engineering_Project_graphs_ph.png"/>
 <img src="images/Python_Engineering_Project_graphs_float column.png"/>

+As expected, we see that as iron concentrate increases, silica concentraate decreases.
+We also see that all of the variables vary throughout the day.
+Something that does stand out is the float column 05 level that tkaes a huge dip at 1800 when the levels are otherwise consistent.
+Float column level measures the froth level (measured in mm) in the flotation cell that gives us the thickness of the floats in the flotation.

+As float column values decrease, we see a decrease in the other variables since there is less of a final product being produced.
+Something must have happened at 1800 that affected the float column and should be further investigated.

 ---